-Each of the following factors is rated as a percent of the environmental priority points determined in the Environmental Priority Point System.
+Each of the following factors is rated as a percentage of the environmental priority points determined in the Environmental Priority Point System.
 The various factors are summed and added to the environmental priority points for a final priority rating score.
+A breakdown of the possible additional EPPs a project could obtain are in the table below.